Restaurant Injury Attorney

 - Warn customers of hidden dangers

 - Supply safe furnishings.

-If the owner does not meet these standards of making areas of the restaurant safe where patrons and employees can be expected to go in the building, then the owner can be held liable.
+If the owner does not meet these standards of making the restaurant areas safe where patrons and employees can be expected to go in the building, then the owner can be held liable.

 The owner who wants to avoid being negligent in this duty is required to:

-- Make sure the entrances and exits to the establishment are safe, including fire exits are in proper working order if there is one.
+- Ensure the entrances and exits to the establishment are safe, including fire exits are in proper working order if there is one.

-- Ensure there are no defects in the floors, such as cracks, bumps, or threadbare carpeting that creates a hazard.
+- Ensure no defects in the floors, such as cracks, bumps, or threadbare carpeting, create a hazard.

 - Establish the flooring in the establishment is not slippery to avoid slip and fall accidents of patrons or employees.

-- Furnishings should be inspected and maintained to make individual chairs, seats, and stools are in good condition and not dangerous.
+- Furnishings should be inspected and maintained to make individual chairs, seats, and stools good and not dangerous.

 These actions can be from or by not acting.
-In any event, here, the owner created an unreasonable risk, rather than an unforeseen and unavoidable event.
+In any event, here, the owner created an unreasonable risk rather than an unforeseen and unavoidable circumstance.